-Available only to Undergraduate students, priority for awarding is given to Pell Grant recipients who have met the March 15th priority awarding date.
+Available only to undergraduate students.
+Priority is given to Pell Grant recipients who meet our March 15 priority awarding date.

 Leveraging Educational Assistance Partnership (LEAP, formerly known as the State Student Incentive Grant Program)

 The State of South Dakota does not participate in this program.